section-engineering-education/engineering-education/content/articles/method-overriding-and-overloading-using-covariant-return-type-in-java/index.md

 published: true
 url: /method-overriding-and-overloading-using-covariant-return-type-in-java/
 title: Method Overriding and Overloading using Covariant Return Type in Java
-description: Using covariant return type, we can override a method in Java.
-As a result, the programmer is relieved of the burden of typecasting.
-This article will cover how to use covariant return type and its advantages in this tutorial.
+description: This tutorial will cover how to use a overriding and overloading method using covariant return type in java and its advantages.
 author: mark-moki
-date: 2021-09-16T00:00:00-15:10
+date: 2021-10-12T00:00:00-17:10
 topics: [Languages]
 excerpt_separator: <!--more-->
 images: